qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Bash has caching between command name and file path of command.
 If you move one file in `$PATH` then using that command gives ENOENT.
 Refresh cache using `hash -r`
 - Using a variable unquoted will make its line breaks treated as space.
 - `set -e` can make the script exit immediately when a sub-command fails, but it doesn't work inside function whose result is condition-checked (e.g. the left side of `||`, `&&`, condition of `if`).
 [See also](https://stratus3d.com/blog/2019/11/29/bash-errexit-inconsistency/)

+### Backend-related

 - K8s `livenessProbe` used with debugger.
 Breakpoint debugger usually block the whole application, making it unable to respond health check request, so it can be killed by K8s `livenessProbe`.
+- Don't use `:latest` image.
+They can change at any time.
+- In Redis, getting keys by a prefix `KEYS prefix-*` is a slow operation that will traverse all keys.
+Use Redis hash map for that use case.

 ### React